-MATH 200 5 credits Finite Mathematics
+MATH 200 [QS] [NS] 5 credits Finite Math

 Survey of the essential quantitative ideas and mathematical techniques used in decision making in a diversity of disciplines.
 Includes systems of equations and matrices, linear programming, finance, probability and its uses.
 Additional topics may be included.
 Graphing calculators will be integrated into the course.
-Prerequisites: MATH 097 or MATH 099 with a "C" (2.0) or better, or a grade of "3" or higher on the Smarter Balanced exam, or appropriate placement score.
+Prerequisites: MATH 099 with a "C" (2.0) or better, or a grade of "3" or higher on the Smarter Balanced exam, "C" (2.0) or better in high school Algebra 2, Precalculus or Calculus within past three years or appropriate placement score.

-MATH 211 Linear Algebra
+MATH 211 [QS] [NS] 5 credits Linear Algebra

-Studies matrices, determinants, systems of equations, vector spaces including row, column, null and nullspace of the transpose, orthogonality, inner product spaces, least square solutions, eigenvalues/eigenvectors, transformation matrices, dynamical systems and diagonalization.
+Focuses on matrices, determinants, systems of equations, vector spaces including the four fundamental subspaces, orthogonality, inner product spaces, least square solutions, eigenvalues/ eigenvectors, transformation matrices, dynamical systems and diagonalization.
 Geometrical understanding will be emphasized.
-Applications in business, computer science and engineering and an introduction to proofs.
-Prerequisites: MATH& 152 or instructor's signature.
+Applications in business, computer science and engineering.
+Introduction to mathematical proofs.
+Prerequisites: MATH &152 or instructor's signature.

-MATH 238 5 credits Differential Equations
+MATH 238 [QS] [NS] 5 credits Differential Equations